JuliaDynamics/DynamicalSystems.jl/docs/src/system_definition.md

 ### 1-dimensional Discrete Systems
-In the case of maps, there a special structure for one-dimensional systems, since they are commonly used in scientific research.
+In the case of maps, there a special structure for one-dimensional systems.
 The syntax is `DiscreteDS1D(state, eom [, deriv])`.
 In this one-dimensional case, you don't need to worry about `StaticArrays.jl` because everything is in plain numbers.
 For example: